karascr/OpenInCursor/README.md

 1. Open **Extensions** > **Manage Extensions** in Visual Studio
 2. Search for "Open in Cursor"
 3. Click **Download** and restart Visual Studio

-## Prerequisites

-- Visual Studio 2022 (Community, Professional, or Enterprise)
-- Cursor editor installed on your system
-- .NET Framework 4.7.2 or higher

 ## Usage

 ### From Code Editor